 c) institutions must designate one or more persons to oversee compliance with the RCR training requirement and

-d) institutions are responsible for the verification process in asserting undergrads, grads and Post-Docs supported by NSF have received training in RCR.
+d) institutions are responsible for the verification process in asserting undergrads, grads, Post-Docs, and PI's supported by NSF have successfully completed training in RCR.

 The College has established an initial plan for the Responsible Conduct in Research training protocol and continues to refine verification processes.
 All NSF supported undergraduate students, Graduate Students,Post-Docs must take the appropriate training modules provided by CITI.
 Additionally, advanced training will be required according to discipline as directed by PI or appropriate Department Chair.